 Seventh Grade English Teacher

 Stephanie Piper received her B.A. in English from UC Berkeley, and her M.A. (with coursework completed toward a doctorate) in English from the University of Washington.
 Stephanie enjoys reading literature, discussing current affairs, and developing individual writing skills with the seventh graders.
-In her downtime, she enjoys traveling to places where she can stretch her foreign language skills, reading books that are not on her syllabus, attending live theater and the opera, hiking the East Bay Hills, and generally running around after her two young daughters.
+In her downtime, she enjoys traveling to places where she can stretch her world language skills, reading books that are not on her syllabus, attending live theater and the opera, hiking the East Bay Hills, and generally running around after her two young daughters.
 Next, Ms. Piper would love to learn how to sew, but hasn’t quite found the time to learn yet.
 She joined the Black Pine Circle School faculty in 2015.

 Why I Work with Children